-Councilmember Noble said that he supports the idea of d'elexes and zero lot line, but thinks that some of those may have to face inward to the entire designated that regardless of lot depth, the Code reas, be writted uniformly for the entire designated district.
-The Town Attorney autioned that spot wirz is not permitted in Virginia; you can't make certage zoning provisions that only apply to one or two lots.
-Encouraging uses on sites is a well if it is open to the full zone.
+Councilmember Noble said that he supports the idea of duplexes and zero lot line, but thinks that some of those may have to face inward to the lot, toward Maple.
+He also stated that regardless of lot depth, the Code must be written uniformly for the entire designated district.
+The Town Attorney cautioned that spot zoning is not permitted in Virginia; you can't make certain zoning provisions that only apply to one or two lots.
+Encouraging uses on sites is allowed if it is open to the full zone.

-Mr. Briglia pointed out that the Twn's Comprehens.
-Plan clearly requires the consideration of affordable housing.
-It is decide how to do their mix of housing.
-However, if a new zone is to be created and it is encouraged to be a mixed type of new housing at is teworthy to at right now most urban jurisdictions are putting incentive and required proffers a affordable housing.
+Mr. Briglia pointed out that the Town's Comprehensive Plan clearly requires the consideration of affordable housing.
+He said that the State says it is aspirational to a certain extent, and in Virginia they let the localities decide how to do their mix of housing.
+However, if a new zone is to be created and it is encouraged to be a mixed type of new housing, it is noteworthy that right now most urban jurisdictions are putting incentives and required proffers on affordable housing.